By NANCY VICKERS-PYLE - Highlands Today

 Madison Square Garden.
 That "look" and the quality

-the Staats have worked into their breeding program is
+she has worked into her breeding program is

 not just any mix and match of the pomeranian breed.
 It is something

-and he just memorizes everything from the pedigree (or family
+and she just memorizes everything from the pedigree (or family

-To get to the show, the Staats not only had to breed to produce
+To get to the show, she not only had to breed to produce

-a dog capable of winning a show, but they had to learn how
+a dog capable of winning a show, but had to learn how

 to show the dog, according to veteran dog breede and show class